s0ders/go-semver-release/README.md

 ## Install

-If you [Go](https://go.dev) is installed on your machine, you can directly compile and install this program by using `go install`:
+If [Go](https://go.dev) is installed on your machine, you can directly compile and install this program by using `go install`:

 ```bash
 $ go install github.com/s0ders/go-semver-release